dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 The path that is associated to an outlet name is defined by the routing configuration from the first section.
 {% endaside %}

-An `Outlet` is a higher order component that wraps a widget, and controls whether the widget is rendered based on if the navigated route associated to outlets name.
-To keep out application organized, outlets are usual stored in a separate directory called `outlets`.
+An `Outlet` is a higher order component that wraps a widget, and controls whether the widget is rendered based on if the navigated route associated to the outlets name.
+To keep out application organized, outlets are usually stored in a separate directory called `outlets`.

 {% instruction 'Add the following code to `WorkerFormOutlet.ts`.' %}